dysnix/helmfiles/releases/cert-manager/README.md

 helmfile -l name=cert-manager list
 ```

-**cert-manager** helmfile deploys a release bundle of multiple charts, to make sure that all the charts are process use `-l bulndle=cert-manager` selector:
+**cert-manager** helmfile deploys a release bundle of multiple charts, to make sure that all the charts are process use `-l bundle=cert-manager` selector:

 ```bash
 helmfile -l bundle=cert-manager list